vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Get-PasswordPolicyDefault.md

 This example creates a JSON file with the default password policy settings for the given version of VMware Cloud Foundation.

-If the policy configuration file is already present, it is overwritten due to 'force' parameter.
+If the policy configuration file is already present, it is overwritten due to `force` parameter.

 ## Parameters